 The NAV Premium Problem

 This isn't unique to RVI.
 Many closed-end funds in niche asset classes trade at persistent premiums.
 The Grayscale Bitcoin Trust (GBTC) famously traded at a 40–80% premium before ETF conversion made the structure irrelevant.
-Liberty All-Star Equity has traded at varying premiums and discounts for decades.
+Destiny Tech100 (DXYZ) — the closest peer, a NYSE-listed CEF for private tech launched in March 2024 — traded at premiums as high as 800% in its first year before settling far lower, a useful warning about what happens to CEF premiums after retail FOMO subsides.
 The structural premium in illiquid closed-end funds reflects real demand, but it also means buyers are overpaying for the same assets they could theoretically access through other means.

 The premium math